Geo-W/deadpool-tiberius/README.md

 # Deadpool & Tiberius simple impl

+This crate served as connector and re-exporter of tiberius && deadpool to make create sql server connection pool easier.
+If you are looking for sql server ORM, take a look at [ssql](https://github.com/Geo-W/ssql).

+For full documentation pls visit [doc.rs](https://docs.rs/deadpool-tiberius/latest/deadpool_tiberius/).

-> Just chaining configs from tiberius and configs from pooling.
+### Example, chaining configs from tiberius and configs from pooling
 ```rust
 use deadpool_tiberius;